ModelSurge/sd-webui-comfyui/README.md

 # sd-webui-comfyui
 ## Overview
-sd-webui-comfyui is an extension for [Automatic1111's stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) that embeds [ComfyUI](https://github.com/comfyanonymous/ComfyUI) in its own tab.
+sd-webui-comfyui is an extension for [Automatic1111's stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) that embeds [ComfyUI](https://github.com/comfyanonymous/ComfyUI) in the workflow of the webui.
 This allows to create ComfyUI nodes that interact directly with some parts of the webui's normal pipeline.

 ![front-page-gif](/resources/front-page.gif)